waylayio/waylay-sdk-rules-py/README.md

-This Python package is automatically generated based on the Waylay Rules OpenAPI specification (API version: 6.5.0)
+This Python package is automatically generated based on the Waylay Rules OpenAPI specification (API version: 6.5.0) For more information, please visit [the openapi specification](https://docs.waylay.io/openapi/public/redocly/rules.html).

-It consists of two sub-packages that are both plugins for the waylay-sdk package.
+It consists of two sub-packages that are both plugins for the waylay-sdk-core package.
 - The `waylay-sdk-rules` sub-package contains the Rules api methods.
 - The `waylay-sdk-rules-types` sub-package is an extension that contains the typed model classes for all path params, query params, body params and responses for each of the api methods in `waylay-sdk-rules`.